tlefsad/elasticsearch-analysis-thaichub2/README.md

 ## Installation on Elasticsearch 7.6.2

-Download a release zip from the [release page]() matching your ES version.
+- Download a release zip from the [release page](https://github.com/tlefsad/elasticsearch-analysis-thaichub2/releases) matching your ES version.

+- Install with this command

 ```sh
 ./bin/elasticsearch-plugin install --batch file:///<path to zip>
 ```

+- Restart Elasticsearch

 ## Sample Usage